charlesrosenbauer/DempsterShafer/README.md

 # Dempster-Shafer Visualization

-Just a simple visualization of the dempsey-shafer combinator.
+Just a simple visualization of the dempster-shafer combinator.